This feature is part of Moodle Workplace, which is available through Moodle Partners.

 A site administrator can restrict the number of dynamic rules that can be created per site/tenant by adding the following line(s) to the site configuration (note that archived rules are also counted towards the limit, and rules created automatically by other plugins are not counted towards the limit):

-Omitting this configuration, or setting their values to zero, indicates that no limit should be applied to the number of dynamic rules that can be created.
+Omitting this configuration, or setting tool_dynamicrule_limitsenabled value to false, indicates that no limit should be applied to the number of dynamic rules that can be created.
 Note that a tenant limit cannot exceed a site limit.
 Setting values to 0 will effectively disable rules creation.

 On the conditions tab we'll find a listing of predefined conditions for each entity that can be evaluated in order to trigger some actions.
 Each condition has its own editable properties.
 For example, using the drop down menus let’s select users from the Department “Europe” and who have completed the onboarding program.
 Once they're configured properly we click on “Save Changes”.